DonutWare/Fladder/INSTALL.md

 2. Open it to start the installation.
 You may need to allow unknown apps to be installed on your device, as this will be disallowed by default.

-## iOS
+## iOS/iPadOS

 ### Sideloadly

 > [!NOTE]
-> Installing using Sideloadly is the only method of using Fladder on iOS at this time.
+> Installing using Sideloadly is the only method of using Fladder on iOS or iPadOS at this time.
 See [this issue](https://github.com/DonutWare/Fladder/issues/40) for more information.

-> [!IMPORTANT]
-> This guide assumes you are using an iPhone. iPadOS is not supported by Fladder at this time, however, contributions to add support are always appreciated.

 > [!IMPORTANT]
 > If you are using Windows, you must install the web versions of iTunes and iCloud (**not the Microsoft Store versions**) before installing Sideloadly.
 You can download them [here](https://www.apple.com/itunes/download/win64) and [here](https://updates.cdn-apple.com/2020/windows/001-39935-20200911-1A70AA56-F448-11EA-8CC0-99D41950005E/iCloudSetup.exe).